Manage your ACA workflows in a unified payroll and HR platform with our ACA enrollment software.

 Applicable large employers must follow these guidelines as required by the Affordable Care Act to ensure they are ACA compliant.

 Employers do need to report COBRA coverage for ACA compliance, depending on the situation.
 An employer does not need to report an offer of COBRA continuation coverage to a former employee due to termination of employment in Part II of Form 1095-C.

 An employer does need to report an offer of COBRA continuation coverage to an active employee who loses eligibility for non-COBRA coverage due to a reduction in hours in Part II of Form 1095-C. An example of a loss of eligibility for non-COBRA coverage would be a change from full-time to part-time status resulting in a loss of eligibility under the health plan.

-Let’s say an employer sponsors a self-insured health plan and an employee’s spouse and dependents separately elected to receive COBRA continuation coverage.
+Let’s say an employer sponsors a self-insured health plan, and an employee’s spouse and dependents have separately elected to receive COBRA continuation coverage.
 In this case, the employer may choose to report coverage of each non-employee spouse and dependent who separately elects COBRA continuation coverage on Form 1095-B or Form 1095-C.

 An example of this would be if an employee divorced their spouse and the spouse separately elected to receive COBRA continuation coverage.
 The employer would report the employee’s enrollment in Part III of Form 1095-C and the months of the calendar year that the spouse had coverage.